AlexJReid/blog/content/posts/reframe-host-page.md

 This approach might be overkill as the values set in the host page are unlikely to change.
 Co-effects are commonly used to interface with local storage, service calls, getting the current time, and so on.

 As said previously, re-frame and the entire developer experience when working with ClojureScript is a refreshing change.
-I've an incredibly low tolerance for slow feedback loops, so seeing changes take effect immediately after saving mad a huge difference.
-Taking it a step further - connecting emacs to the running application and dispatching events through the REPL.. blew my mind!
+I've an incredibly low tolerance for slow feedback loops, so seeing changes take effect immediately after saving made a huge difference.
+Taking it a step further - connecting emacs to the running application and dispatching events through the REPL.. completely blew my mind!

 I know I'm more than a few years late to the party.
 Front end _can_ be fun, never thought I'd say that.